-Since the beginning of LCA, there have been two major issues on which we will probably never reach a consensus: how to deal with multifunctional processes and with recycling.
-This article tries to explain the concepts underlying this question.
+Since the beginning of LCA, there has been a major issue on which we will probably never reach a consensus: how to deal with multifunctional processes and recycling.
+This article tries to explain the concepts underlying this issue.

 No one true way

-This flexibility has led to different approaches, such as the British PAS2050 for carbon footprinting, the Greenhouse Gas (GHG) Protocol, the International EPD System, and the Product Environmental Footprint (PEF) Guide.
+This flexibility has led to different approaches, such as the British PAS2050 for carbon footprinting, the Greenhouse Gas (GHG) Protocol, the International EPD System, and the Product Environmental Footprint (PEF) methodology.

 LCI data providers also have different views on how to deal with these issues.
 For example, the Agri-footprint database is available in three versions with three different allocation keys to divide the upstream burdens of multifunctional processes between the co-products.
 The ecoinvent data is also available in three different versions, based on very diverse approaches.

 This article gives an overview of the different options for approaching multifunctional processes and recycling by describing the relevant concepts in both.

 In instances where multi-functional processes occur (i.e. processes or facilities providing more than one function), all inputs and emissions associated with the process need to be partitioned between the multiple goods and/or services.
 The following concepts are important to understand when deciding how to deal with multi-functionality:

 - 2.1 Physical allocation